EOxServer/eoxserver/docs/sphinx/en/developers/atp_dev_guide.rst

 ^^^^^^^^^^

 In addition to the normal operation each ATPD implementation is responsible for maintenance of the ATPD subsystem in a consistent state.
-Namely, i) the ATPD must repeatedly check for the abandoned "zombie" tasks and restart them by calling :func:`~eoxserver.resources.processes.tracker.reenqueueZombieTasks` function and ii) the ATPD must remove DB records of the finished "retired" tasks by calling :func:`~eoxserver.resources.processes.tracker.deleteRetiredTasks` function.
+Namely, i) the ATPD must repeatedly check for the abandoned "zombie" tasks and restart them by calling :func:`~eoxserver.resources.processes.tracker.reenqueueZombieTasks` function and ii) the ATPD must remove DB records of the finished "retired" tasks by calling :func:`~eoxserver.resources.processes.tracker.deleteRetiredTask s` function.